Kequc/knex-stringcase/README.md

 (obj: array|object, name: string, queryContext: object) => boolean
 ```

-A function which can be used to skip conversion on objects if needed.
-If true the object is not converted and will be returned as is.
+A function which can be used to skip conversion on objects.
+If true is returned the object is not converted and will be left as is.
 This is useful in case you are using moment for your dates for example.

 `ignoreStringcase: (obj) => moment.isMoment(obj)`

 The second parameter will give you the name of the field.
-The name of the field is nested in dot notation `"root.name.name"`.
+The name is nested in dot notation `"root.name.name"`.
 If you wish to only convert only shallow results simply ignore everything beyond root.

 `ignoreStringcase: (obj, name) => name !== 'root'`